jjkallas/alienMaze/README.md

 # alienMaze
 # galactic maze creating
-Change the size and row variables!
+Change the rowSize variable or size() parameters in the setup function!

 note: chest image is not used currently.